MDecker-MobileComputing/Ionic_InformatikerSprueche/README.md

 This repository contains an Angular-based Ionic app that shows some citations from the area of computer since in [ion-slides](https://ionicframework.com/docs/api/slides) elements.
 These citations and the few other texts in the app are translated to German and Englisch, whereas the latter is the default language.
+For the translatable texts Angular's translation library [ngx-translate](https://www.npmjs.com/package/@ngx-translate/core) is used.

 <br>